shivamsinghindia/CollabCam/README.md

 - there will be a chat functionality for communication

 - Note : Currently users in the same network are able to connect, this is mostly due to the peerJS implementation I am using.
-I will try to update the functionality so that anyone from anywhere can connect to each other.

 ### future scope

 - add functionality to help the interviewer conduct consecutive interviews and store the students score

-- ### Link
+### Link to Project
 - https://collabcam.onrender.com/